Spectacular nature, a wine region and the charming capital of Ljubljana

 SLOVENIA: Capital Ljubljana is small and beautiful with party vibe and grand architecture.
 A road trip to the Trenta Valley and the Julian Alps is a must for the scenery.
 Within an hour drive you are at Lake Bled with its amazing blue-green water and famous island.
 The Slovenian Riviera stretching just 46km along the Adriatic Sea.
-Add forest and vineyards and you are in a secret corner of Europe – and a romantic country to visit.
+Add forest and vineyards and you are in a kind of secret corner of Europe – and a romantic Slovenia to visit.

 The population is only two million.
 But Slovenians are friendly and upon arrival, the man at passport control might welcome you like a long-lost relative.

 Quite literally – an abundance of nature stretches from The Alps in the north and northwest to the Pohorje in the northeast.
 From Pannonian Plain in the east, and the wine-growing hills and thermal water regions of the southeast.
 Forests blanket nearly two thirds of the country.

 The Julian Alps are a true natural playground any time of year you visit.
 In winter, ski resorts such as Vogel and Kranjska Gora offer a variety of slopes perfect for the whole family.
 In the summer, the Alps are carpeted with wild flowers.
 Visit Bohinj International Wildflower Festival in May.There are in excess of 10,000km of marked hiking trails in Slovenia.
 In addition, more than 170 mountain huts and 40 hotels with products and services for hikers, as well as 14 ‘cycling destinations.

 Look to the coast, rivers and lakes for water sports opportunities.
 Adrenaline junkies can head to the Soca Valley for white water rafting opportunities or sample cannoning at Sušec and Kozjak canyons.

 Spas and salt pan mud